Range Rover Evoque

-The Land Rover Range Rover Evoque (/əˈvəʊk/), also known as the Range Rover Evoque or the Land Rover Evoque, is a subcompact luxury crossover SUV developed and produced by Jaguar Land Rover under their Land Rover marque.
+The Range Rover Evoque (/əˈvəʊk/) is a subcompact luxury crossover SUV developed and produced by Jaguar Land Rover.
 The original Evoque was a development of the Land Rover LRX concept vehicle, which was unveiled at the North American International Auto Show in January 2008.
 The first generation Evoque was produced from July 2011 until 2018 in three and five-door versions, with both two-wheel and four-wheel drive.
 The second generation of the car went into production in 2018.